aiminy/ParentDaughter/README.md

 bedops
 Java1.8.0_121

-# it is better install conda, set bioconda channel, install some software as the following example
+# it is better to install conda and set bioconda channel, and install some software as the following example
 conda install -c bioconda seqtk

 ```